-A few years ago, I was more inclined spend time reading ridiculously-titled tombs that claim to have the secrets to making my dreams come true, the ultimate tips for manifesting a million pounds by the end of the week etc.
+A few years ago, I was more inclined to spend time reading ridiculously-titled tombs that claim to have the secrets to making my dreams come true and the ultimate tips for manifesting a million pounds by the end of the week, for example.

 I’m half-joking here because I really DO want to create a vision board but keep putting it off, which is clearly why I’m not a millionaire yet.)

 Anyway, I haven’t got much time for self-help hokum any more.
-I’ve read approximately five books in their entirety in last two years, thanks to a sleep-averse toddler and an ever-decreasing attention span.
+I’ve read approximately five books in their entirety in last two years, thanks to a sleep-averse toddler and a decreasing attention span.

 I need to be 100% gripped by a new book if I’m going to make it to the end, or remember any of its contents a week later.
 Tough crowd, eh?

 I was therefore quite chuffed and surprised to find three books last year that I loved, and which really made a difference to my business mindset.

 (Honestly, I’d be eye-rolling at myself, probably, if I hadn’t read them – but they really are good.
 Note also that they’re not new but new to me; finger on the pulse as always, ho ho.)

 Anyway, I’ve listed them below, alongside two other self-help classics – sorry for using such a gross term – that are worth picking up if you need a big blast of positivity this January.